lindy-labs/opus_contracts/docs/CONTRIBUTING.md

 As of yet, Cairo doesn't have a good way how to install libraries into a project.
-They way we solved it is just to simply copy over the whole library we want to use into a its own directory under `contracts/lib`.
+They way we solved it is just to simply copy over the whole library we want to use into its own directory under `contracts/lib`.
 The reasoning behind this approach is that we all always work on the same codebase, the repo is ready to be used just with a single `git clone`, and we can easily incorporate our own changes into the libraries themselves.